nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 Please take note that:

-* The command edits the person at the specified `TASK_INDEX`, which refers to the index number shown in the [team members section](#current-team-section)
+* The command edits the person at the specified `TASK_INDEX`, which refers to the index shown in the [team members section](#current-team-section)
 * `DEADLINE` contains both the date and time in `YYYY-MM-DD HH:MM` format, and it **does not have quotation marks (`""`) around the parameter**.